CallMeSteve297/proxy-comparator/README.md

 :white_check_mark: Specify either a semi-colon or plus symbol as your delimiter for proxy addresses

 ## Prerequisites
 To run this application, you will need:
-:globe_with_meridians: A web server to host the app
+- A web server to host the app
+- 2 CSV files/data with UserPrincipalName and ProxyAddresses columns